-Why Clients Buy From Businesses They Have Heard Of
+Why Do Clients Buy From Businesses They Have Heard Of

-It is commonly know that most consumers will buy from companies or people they know, like and trust.
-They will buy of products that they have heard about through their friends, family or media.
-Mainly because consumers are more market savvy.
-Many consumers are sick and tired of false promises and companies that are only interested in taking their cash.
-So many buy on reputation or perception.
+It is commonly known that most consumers will buy from companies or people they know, like, and trust.
+They will often buy from a business that they have heard about through their friends, family, or a colleague.
+Mainly because most consumers buy on reputation or perception.

 Importance Of Trust Factor If You’re A Healer Or Coach

 In the healing and coaching industry clients are putting their health and wellbeing in your hands.
-So it’s even more important that you create that know, like and trust factor to your client audience.
+So it’s even more important that you create that know, like, and trust factor for your client audience.
 That’s why potential therapy clients can take a lot longer to nurture towards a sale.
-Especially in a sector that has becoming increasingly saturated with inadequately trained coaches, healers and therapists promising the world.
+Especially in a sector that has become increasingly saturated with inadequately trained coaches, healers, and therapists promising the world.

 So How Do Your Build That Know, Like And Trust Factor?